 Get a deep dive into the leasing and sales environment of Atlanta, Charlotte and Nashville before you head to the conference.

 JLL’s inaugural Big Box Velocity Index says, that demand for U.S. industrial distribution centers larger than 300,000 square feet is high and rising.
 Improving economic conditions, the continuing growth of e-commerce and a deep bench of tenants seeking space has created a highly competitive fight for industrial and warehousing space.
-As a result, there are 96.7 million… Read More
+As a result, there are… Read More